 The cost of installing three-point seatbelts in every bus would be around $7,000 to $10,000.
 Buses currently operate without the belts and usually cost between $80,000 and $100,000, so the investment in the belts is a relatively small expense compared to the overall cost of a new bus purchase.
 Retrofitting existing buses would be costlier, with an estimated price of $20,000 to add belts to existing buses.
 The total cost nationwide for retrofitting buses with belts would be approximately $2.34 million.

 While the expense is not insignificant, seatbelts unquestionably safe lives.
 Everyday Health indicates more than 15,000 people survive motor vehicle accidents each year because they are wearing seatbelts when otherwise the crash might have been deadly.
 Seatbelts provide five-way protection by keeping occupants inside of the vehicle; restraining the strongest parts of the occupant’s body; spreading out the force of the collision; slowing down the body; and protecting both the brain and the spinal cord.

 Since there may not be seatbelts in every bus soon due to the expense, it remains especially important for proper safety protocols to be followed when transporting school children on buses.
 If an accident does occur, victims and their families must understand their rights and should strongly consider pursuing a case for compensation for losses.
-Contact The Kuhl Law Firm for help with your case.
+Contact Attorney Ryan Kuhl for help with your case.